aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 2. Follow the `README.md` file, to get an overview of the sample project, and the prerequisites configured.
 3. From the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) in your AWS, click the deployed infrastructure stack.
 Select the `Outputs` tab, and capture the values for `TextApiEndpointUrl` (and `RagApiEndpointUrl`, if the `ENABLE_RAG` parameter is set to `True` in the `constants.py` file).
 4. Launch Unreal Engine and open the sample project, by following the sample project [README](assets/AmazonPollyMetaHuman/README.md).
+5. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
-5. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to open the project for code editing.
+6. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
-6. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
+7. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
-7. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl` (and `RagApiEndpointUrl`, if the `ENABLE_RAG` parameter is set to `True` in the `constants.py` file) CloudFormation outputs.
+8. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl` (and `RagApiEndpointUrl`, if the `ENABLE_RAG` parameter is set to `True` in the `constants.py` file) CloudFormation outputs.
     ```cpp
         void USpeechComponent::CallAPI(const FString Text, const FString Uri)
         {